tinkerbell/tinkerbell-docs/docs/contrib/tink.md

 go run cmd/tink-server/main.go
 ```

-This will run the tink-server in migration-mode.
-If you `unset ONLY_MIGRATION`
-and you run the `go run` command again it will start the actual gRPC and HTTP
+This will run `tink-server` in migration mode.
+If you `unset ONLY_MIGRATION` and you run the `go run` command again it will start the actual gRPC and HTTP server.
-server.

-At this point you can do what you want, you can develop the tink-cli and run it
+At this point, you can develop on the `tink-cli` and run it with `go run`.
-with `go run`

 ```terminal
 go run cmd/tink-cli/main.go help